 Echoes can connect to your JIRA Cloud instance and help you tag JIRA issues with their intended outcomes and initiatives they contribute to.
 This allows you to express the purpose of work during the planning process in JIRA and have related code contributions inherit these annotations, therefore reducing the labelling effort for engineers.

 In the example above, a pull request references JIRA sub-task JIRA-3 in its title.
 Echoes successively inspects JIRA-3, its parent story JIRA-2, and the parent EPIC JIRA-1, collecting all values of the intent field along the path.
 It finds an intent on the EPIC and applies the corresponding label to the pull request.
 This required a single tag in JIRA, and no developer action.

 Echoes JIRA integration consists of an Atlassian Connect app which only requires read permissions to your JIRA instance.
 Installation is done through Echoes’ integrations settings.

-The connect button will ask you for the base URL of your JIRA instance (e.g., https://mycompany.atlassian.net) and take you to the installation page on the JIRA marketplace.
+The connect button asks for the base URL of your JIRA instance (e.g., https://mycompany.atlassian.net) and take you to the installation page on the JIRA marketplace.
 Once installed, you will see custom fields appear on your JIRA instance (you can filter fields on "Echoes" to find them easily).